 Animation in Advertising: Taking notes from a foul-mouthed seed

-It’s not often you turn on your TV to see a seed draped in a silk smoking jacket, reading the oh-so-provocative ‘Karma Seedra’ and subtly seducing you with his all organic chat up lines.
-But, when something like that does find its way onto your TV, it’s the kind of thing you remember.
+It’s not often you turn on your laptop to see a seed draped in a silk smoking jacket, reading the ‘Karma Seedra’ and seducing you with his organic chat up lines.
+But, when something like that does find its way onto your screen, it’s the kind of thing you remember.
 Animation used in advertising is a sure-fire way to create a memorable piece of content and resonate with your audience.
 If you can imagine it, there are no boundaries to animation.

 “If you can imagine it, there are no boundaries to animation.”

-With all this in mind, let’s go back to our sultry seed and find out a little more about why we should be taking notes from our foul-mouthed friend.
+With all this in mind, let’s go back to Mr. Seed and find out a little more about why we should be taking notes from our foul-mouthed friend.

 Bad Seed – Talking To Your Audience